omniscale/imposm3/README.md

 Other dependencies are [libleveldb][], [libgeos][] and [libsqlite3][].
 Imposm 3 was tested with recent versions of these libraries, but you might succeed with older versions.
+For SpatiaLite support, a HEAD version of [libspatialite] is required.
 GEOS >=3.2 is recommended, since it became much more robust when handling invalid geometries.
 For best performance use [HyperLevelDB][libhyperleveldb] as an in-place replacement for libleveldb.